Piotr1215/katacoda-scenarios/crossplane/composition-functions/step1.md

 Proceed to step 2 where we will explore the setup ➡

-## Observability 🔎
+## Self Learning 📗

-> During this exercise, feel free to use _Komoplane_ and explore
+> Once the workshop is over, you can apply compositions and use _Komoplane_ to explore
-> crossplane resources in a visual way.
+> Crossplane resources in a visual way.

 Start [Komoplane]({{TRAFFIC_HOST1_8090}}) in a new tab

 ## Next Step

-Next we will learn the basics of how `composition functions` work
+Next we will learn the basics of how `composition functions` work.